pauldambra/pauldambra.github.io/_posts/2015-02-17-reactotype-1.md

 So I already had a few thoughts:

-* It seems pretty easy to get things done
 * I found I grokked things quicker with React than Angular when I built the commenturion examples.
 And I had zero React experience and reasonable Angular when I built those.
 * (It might be that) you have to do things the React way
 	* I don't think this distinguishes it from other things
 * JS & Code & HTML all mushed up together...